heanuea/Gesture-Based-UI-Project-File/README.md

 to combine a lot of technology that you have worked with over the past four years.

 ## **_Research and Concepts_**
-So we had a lot of choice in this project and a lot of freedom we had to work in pairs so we both had Rasberry pis but wernet to sure to do with them.
+So we had a lot of choice in this project and a lot of freedom we had to work in pairs so we both had Rasberry pis but were not to sure to do with them.
 The college had a range of tech that we could have used for example they had [Kinect](https://en.wikipedia.org/wiki/Kinect) , [Myo Armband](https://www.myo.com/) , [Leap motiom](https://www.leapmotion.com/) and also we did in lab tutorials in how to work with [Cortona](https://en.wikipedia.org/wiki/Cortana).
 But we wanted something where we can use the rasberry pi or even an adruino as students we didnt want to invest to much in buying much gear for that like a camera or screen for the pi, we decided to use the Leap motion.